paluh/purescript-puxing-bob/README.md

 ### View type

-I think that the ugliest part of this `API` is `View` type.
+I think that the ugliest part of this `API` is the `View` type.
 It is a bit complicated and completly removes possiblity to work with `Html action` through it's `Functor` instance.

 ```purescript